 - Sharp sudden pain after strenuous physical activity or muscle overstretching

-- Difficulty in moving shoulder.
-Heart attack pain does not affect joint mobility
+- Difficulty in shoulder movement (heart attack left arm pain does not affect joint mobility).

-- Muscle stiffness.
-This is typically a sign of muscle injury and has no role in heart related pain.
+- Muscle stiffness is another typical sign of muscle injury and does not appear in cardiac pain.

-- Sudden onset of sharp shooting pain in the shoulder region.
-The pain of rotator cuff injury radiates from shoulder towards arm and elbow
+- Sudden sharp shooting pain in the shoulder region.
+The pain of rotator cuff injury radiates from your shoulder towards the arm and elbow

 - Painful movements of shoulder joint

-- Painful abduction (moving arm away from body) and rotational movement of arm
+- Painful abduction (moving your arm away from the body) and rotational movement of the arm

 - Swelling and redness around shoulder